koolskateguy89/gnome-shell-extension-spotify-controller/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Use this GNOME Shell extension to skip, toggle pause/play and restart/backtrack the current song.
-This works well with [Spotify Label Extension](https://github.com/mheine/gnome-shell-spotify-label), as seen on the left of the example below*
+Use this GNOME Shell extension to skip, toggle playback and restart/backtrack the current song.
+This works well with the [Spotify Label Extension](https://github.com/mheine/gnome-shell-spotify-label), as seen on the left of the example below*

 ![Error mi amigo!](res/example.png "Extension on far right!")

-\* I have customised my installation of the Spotify Label extension to include the Spotify icon, brackets & album (open an issue if you want to know how!)
+\* I have customised my installation of the Spotify Label extension, see issue #1 for more info

 ## Installation